TheHuns/TravelersApp-Web-Api/README.md

 #### These can also be seen in the schema and docs tab for the GraphiQL Playground

+- Went with the naming convention of "Location" to mean a city, town, county etc. and "Venue" to refer to a coffee shop, restaurant, bar, etc.

 Get all Locations

 ```